Skip to main content

 Is This a Dental Emergency?

-Dr. Nazita Gaff provides same-day emergency appointments for urgent dental situations.
+Dr. Gaff provides same-day emergency appointments for urgent dental situations.
 Whether your tooth was damaged in an accident, you’re experiencing unbearable pain, or a dental restoration has failed at the worst possible moment, we prioritize emergency patients to get you out of pain and protect your oral health.
 Time is critical, the sooner you receive treatment, the better your chances of saving your natural tooth and avoiding more complex procedures later.
+ADA,

 Request Appointment